Efficient Inventory Warehouse Management: Key Methods

 (Source: AR Racking)

-Drive-in and Drive-thru Pallet Racking systems are smart solutions.
+Drive-In Pallet Racking and Drive-Thru Pallet Racking are both smart systems for a warehouse operation.
 They boost storage space by cutting down on aisles.
 They work best for businesses handling lots of the same product or using Last-In, First-Out (LIFO) inventory methods.

 • High Storage Density: The hallmark feature of this system is its ability to provide a high storage density.
 By eliminating the need for many aisles, it allows you to stack pallets deep and high.
 This results in an efficient use of space, making it ideal for businesses with limited warehouse space.